hawley-jeffrey-bah/payment-accuracy/website/pages/programs/sba-disaster-assistance-loans.md

       \ a loan modification, and/or adding clarifying comments to the case file.
 In\
       \ addition, SBA provides reoccurring training to staff on causes and prevention\
       \ of improper payments. \n"
+  overpayments_eligibility:
+  - Key: cyp2_dit16_1
+    Payment_Type: Overpayments Within Agency Control
+    Theme: Financial
+    Theme_Description: The financial position or status of a beneficiary, recipient, or their family
+    Value: '16.565000'
+  - Key: cyp2_dit13_1
+    Payment_Type: Overpayments Within Agency Control
+    Theme: Receiving Benefits from Other Sources
+    Theme_Description: Beneficiary or recipient is receiving benefits from an additional source
+    Value: '16.565000'
   overpayments_outside:
     Address_Location: 0.0
     Contractor_Provider_Status: 0.0